jonwu/VurbChallenge/README.md

 Vurb Challenge
 ==============
-This is a simple native app that displays geolocation and list of cards
+This is a simple native app that displays geolocation and list of cards.

 Requirements
 =============